Graph Max Shift: A Hill-Climbing Method for Graph Clustering: Introduction

-In the present paper, we attach a totally different meaning to `hill-climbing' that comes from the problem of clustering points in a Euclidean space.
-We adopt the definition of clustering proposed by \citet{fukunaga1975}.
+In the present paper, we attach a totally different meaning to `hill-climbing' that comes from the problem of clustering points in a Euclidean space as proposed by \citet{fukunaga1975}.
 (We note that this definition has been shown in \cite{arias2023b,arias2023} to be intimately related to the level set definition of clustering proposed by \citet{hartigan1975}.)
-Assuming the points were generated iid from some density which is regular enough for the associated gradient ascent flow to be well-defined, the space, in fact the density support, is partitioned according to the basins of attraction of the density.
+Assuming the points were generated iid from some density which is regular enough for the associated gradient ascent flow to be well-defined, the space, in fact the density support, is partitioned according to the basins of attraction of that gradient flow.
 The hill-climbing characterization comes from being a gradient method: we move each point in the density support upward, in the landscape given by the density, following the steepest ascent, and points that end at the same location are grouped together.
 Of course, in practice the density is unknown and one needs to find workarounds.
-The most famous one is the mean-shift algorithm \cite{fukunaga1975, cheng1995}, although a number of other proposals have been suggested, including the most straightforward one which consists in first estimating the density, e.g., by kernel density estimation, and then computing the basin of attraction of the estimated density using a Euler scheme or similar --- see \cite{arias2022}, where a number of these procedures are analyzed.
+The most famous one is the mean-shift algorithm \cite{fukunaga1975, cheng1995}, although a number of other proposals have been suggested, including the most straightforward one which consists in first estimating the density, e.g., by kernel density estimation, and then computing the basin of attraction of the estimated density using a Euler scheme or similar --- see \cite{arias2025clustering}, where a number of these procedures are analyzed.

 The bridge between the discrete setting of a graph and the continuous setting of a Euclidean space is the usual one: geometric graphs, meaning, graphs whose node set is embedded in a Euclidean space.
-Our focus will be random geometric graphs with nodes corresponding to points that are generated iid from a density with sufficient regularity, and edges connecting all pairs $\{y_i, y_j\}$ with $||y_j - y_j|| \leq \eps$.
-The basic question that motivates the present work is the following: \textit{Given a random geometric graph, is it possible to partition the graph in a way which is consistent with the clustering given by gradient ascent flow of the density?}
+Our focus will be random geometric graphs with nodes corresponding to points that are generated iid from a density with sufficient regularity, and edges connecting all pairs of nodes whose associated points are within distance $\eps$.
+The basic question that motivates the present work is the following: \begin{quote} \textit{Given the adjacency matrix of a random geometric graph, is it possible to partition the graph in a way which is consistent with the clustering given by the gradient ascent flow of the density?} \end{quote} We emphasize that the geometric graph is only known through its adjacency matrix.
+No embedding of the graph is provided, in other words, the points associated with the nodes are unknown.
+(In this context, these points are often referred to as `latent positions'.)